 Perhaps you want this red bump out of your eyelids already, and you may even be tempted to pop it because you assume it is the best way to go.
-Unfortunately, popping sties will only do more harm than good to it.
+Unfortunately, popping sties will only do more harm than good.
 Once you pop the bump, this can trigger infections that can prolong the healing process.

 If you squeeze the stye, this can lead to the release of pus, thus causing further spread of infection.
-Furthermore, if your fingers are dirty, and you use these for popping this tiny red bump in your eyelids, transfer of germs and bacteria may arise.
+Furthermore, if your fingers are dirty, and you use these for popping this tiny red bump, transfer of germs and bacteria may arise.
 This is why it is recommended to just allow the stye to drain and dry, or to consult a doctor for proper treatment.

 3. Use warm compress to bring the swelling down

 Nothing works better in disinfecting and reducing infection than by using warm water.
 With this in mind, you should apply warm compress on the affected area, which can aid in dissolving the pus that cause the swelling.
 Also, pressing down the bump with warm compress can help in draining and healing the stye at a quicker manner.